Do I need a current copy of my Experian credit report in order to speak to a person at Experian?

 No, you don’t.
 However, when you request your personal credit report directly from Experian, you will receive dispute instructions that include a toll-free telephone number, mailing address and Internet address.
 Having a current report enables Experian’s representatives to answer your questions or process your disputes most effectively.

-You can request a free copy of your personal report at http://www.annualcreditreport.com/ or, if you have already received your free annual report, you may purchase one at www.experian.com/reportaccess.
+You can request a free copy of your personal report at www.annualcreditreport.com or, if you have already received your free annual report.
 Your lender’s adverse action notice might also direct you to www.Experian.com if they used an Experian report in making their decision.
-In that case, you would qualify for a free report based on the adverse action.
+In that case, you would qualify for a free report based on the adverse action at Experian’s Report Access.

 Credit reports received through most credit monitoring services also include instructions on how to obtain an Experian report that includes dispute instructions.